Hybrid Quantum Cryptography from Communication Complexity: Preliminaries

 \subsubsection{From distributional to information complexity}

+As it turns out in Section \ref{Sec:security_analysis}, simply having a gap between quantum and classical communication complexity is insufficient for cryptographic applications within the QCT model.
+Instead, what is crucial is the presence of a gap between quantum communication complexity and classical information complexity.

 In \cite{harshaCommunicationComplexityCorrelation2010}, the authors demonstrated that it is possible to compress each message of a protocol to approximately its contribution to the external information cost plus some additional constant term.
 While the authors focused only on the scaling laws, we carefully derived all the specific constants for the compression scheme.
-We refer to the Appendix \ref{appendix:comp_scheme} for a description of how to derive the theorem from \cite{raoCommunicationComplexityApplications2020}.

-\begin{theorem}[Message compression] Consider a message $M$ sent by Alice, who holds $X$. $M$ is extracted from a conditional probability distribution $P_{M|X}$.
-Alice and Bob can use public randomness to simulate\footnote{Instead of sending directly $M$, Alice and Bob can use their shared randomness to decrease the number of bits Alice has to send, while Bob can still retrieve completely the message $M$.} sending $M$ by sending an expected number of bits upper bounded by $I(X : M) + 1.262 \log(1 + I(X : M)) + 11.6$.
-The simulation is one round (i.e. only Alice has to send information) and without error. \end{theorem} Finally, one can then map the one-way distributional communication complexity to the external information complexity in a one-way setting, exploiting the message compression in Theorem \ref{theo:messagecomp}, obtaining the result in \cite[Lemma V.3]{harshaCommunicationComplexityCorrelation2010} with explicit constants.